kemitchell/pull-stream/README.md

 pull(source, through, sink)
 ```

-some times, it's simplest to describe a stream in terms of other streams.
+Some times, it's simplest to describe a stream in terms of other streams.
-pull can detect what sort of stream it starts with (by counting arguments)
+`pull` can detect what sort of stream it starts with (by counting arguments)
 and if you pull together through streams, it gives you a new through stream.

 ```js